 - Minimum of a master's degree or equivalent with coursework approved by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA)

-- Nine months of supervised postgraduate professional experience or verification of CCC's; any person who completes a clinical doctorate in audiology (AuD) from an accredited institution is deemed to have fulfilled the clinical practicum.
-Completion of 75 hours of post-baccalaureate coursework from an accredited institution, is deemed to have fulfilled the postgraduate professional experience.
+- Postgraduate professional experience or verification of Certificate of Clinical Competence (CCC); any person who completes a clinical doctorate in audiology (AuD) from an accredited institution is deemed to have fulfilled the postgraduate professional experience.

 - Passage of the ETS national exam